my-devices/meta-agent-yocto/README.md

 to build the `macchina-remote-agent` package.

-To install the package, Add
+To install the package, add:

 ```
 CORE_IMAGE_EXTRA_INSTALL += "macchina-remote-agent"